rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 It is defined by:

 - enclosed underground architectures
-- влаж, decaying materials (mud, stone, oxidized surfaces)
+- Moist, decaying materials (mud, stone, oxidized surfaces)
 - a constant interplay between darkness and warm, flickering light
 - the overwhelming presence of gold as both material and symbol